zhaocq-nlp/NJUNMT-tf/README.md

 Note that in Transformer model, we set `batch_tokens_size=2500` with `update_cycle=10` to realize pseudo parallel training.

-The beam sizes for RNN and Transformer are 10 and 4 separately.
+The beam sizes for RNN and Transformer are 10 and 4 respectively.

 The datasets are preprocessed using [fetch_wmt2017_ende.sh](https://github.com/zhaocq-nlp/MT-data-processing/blob/master/fetch_wmt2017_ende.sh) and [fetch_wmt2018_zhen.sh](https://github.com/zhaocq-nlp/MT-data-processing/blob/master/fetch_wmt2018_zhen.sh) referring to [Edinburgh’s Report](http://statmt.org/wmt17/pdf/WMT39.pdf).